Progressive Pilgrimage

 Do I need to notify the State Department about my travel plans?

-As your guides, we will submit a list of all people traveling in our group and our contact information and accommodations to the State Department and the US Embassy in Tel Aviv.
+As your guides, we will submit a list of all people traveling in our group and our contact information and accommodations to the State Department and the US Embassy in Jerusalem.

 How is arrival at Ben Gurion Airport?